kbarry91/4th-year-SHA-256-Algorithm/README.md

 </p>

 #### Runtime (File input)
 The algorithm has be designed to check if a file was entered as an arguement.
-If not you will be given the option to slect **1** enter the file when the program starts.
+If not you will be given the option to select **1** and enter the file name.
 Simply enter the path and filename.
 To run the program:
 ```bash
 > ./sha256
 ```